tbduong/Racing-Game/README.md

 #Directions:
 **Choose your seahorse:**

--Seahorse 1: key Q
+* Seahorse 1: key Q
--Seahorse 2: key P
+* Seahorse 2: key P

 **How to race?:**
 Tap your key to pass your seahorse through the finish line!
 But, if you tap too fast... your seahorse will not listen to you!
 Keep an even pace!